Co-orbital configuration: Co-orbital moons

 The Saturnian moons Janus and Epimetheus share their orbits, the difference in semi-major axes being less than either's mean diameter.
-This means the moon with the smaller semi-major axis will slowly catch up with the other.
+This means the moon with the smaller semi-major axis slowly catches up with the other.
 As it does this, the moons gravitationally tug at each other, increasing the semi-major axis of the moon that has caught up and decreasing that of the other.
 This reverses their relative positions proportionally to their masses and causes this process to begin anew with the moons' roles reversed.
 In other words, they effectively swap orbits, ultimately oscillating both about their mass-weighted mean orbit.

 Earth co-orbital asteroids

 A small number of asteroids have been found which are co-orbital with Earth.
 The first of these to be discovered, asteroid 3753 Cruithne, orbits the Sun with a period slightly less than one Earth year, resulting in an orbit that (from the point of view of Earth) appears as a bean-shaped orbit centered on a position ahead of the position of Earth.
 This orbit slowly moves further ahead of Earth's orbital position.
 When Cruithne's orbit moves to a position where it trails Earth's position, rather than leading it, the gravitational effect of Earth increases the orbital period, and hence the orbit then begins to lag, returning to the original location.
 The full cycle from leading to trailing Earth takes 770 years, leading to a horseshoe-shaped movement with respect to Earth.